 While the face of SEO has changed so much over the years, it hasn’t changed to the point where we don’t recognize it anymore.
 The key elements like link-building, keyword research, meta titles, and meta descriptions are still there.
 And with the renewed focus towards producing high-quality content and improving user experience, the days ahead are becoming even brighter not only for SEOs but for all search engine users as well.

-If you're interested in implementing an SEO strategy, or looking to improve your current SEO strategy, we invite you to schedule an inbound marketing consultation with our team.
-You can also check out our marketing explainer videos to learn a bit more about SEO and the impact it has on your website.
+If you're interested in implementing an SEO strategy or looking to improve your current SEO strategy, we invite you to schedule an inbound marketing consultation with our team.
+You can also check out our marketing explainer videos to learn a bit more about SEO.